Arad119/Nyaa-Enhancer/README.md

 **Torrent view pages:**

 - Magnet copy and Send-to-client on the view page
-- Click the torrent title or info hash to copy them (on by default)
+- Click the torrent title or info hash to copy them
-- Tabbed panels: Description, Similar (anime, on by default), plus optional AnimeTosho, ameNZB, nekoBT, and Tsukihime
+- Tabbed panels: Description, AnimeTosho, Similar, ameNZB, nekoBT, and Tsukihime
 - AnimeTosho screenshots, FileInfo, downloads/attachments, and comments
 - Improved file list with total and per-folder counts
 - Optional comment hiding